Onboarding UX refinement

 Operating inside an existing system

 • Token-driven thinking applies in both directions.
-The foundation work I had developed at GSK started from primitive tokens upwards.
 Tradu’s existing dark mode had to be reverse-engineered into primitives that could then support light mode.
-The same systematic approach worked, but applied backwards: identifying the values in use, abstracting them, and re-deriving the original from the abstraction.
+This systematic approach worked, but applied backwards: identifying the values in use, abstracting them, and re-deriving the original from the abstraction.